-The Friends of the Brush-tailed Rock-wallaby Incorporated, a non-profit group, was formed in 1995 by residents in Kangaroo Valley but our membership has expanded to include people from throughout the Shoalhaven, Sydney, other states and overseas.
-We have a strong association with the National Parks and Wildlife Service, now a Division of the Department of Environment and Conservation.
-We are an Incorporated group with the Department of Fair Trading and have over 50 members, our own Constitution and an Executive Committee.
+The Friends of the Brush-tailed Rock-wallaby, a non-profit group, was formed in 1995 by residents in Kangaroo Valley but our membership has expanded to include people from throughout the Shoalhaven, Sydney, other states and overseas.
+We have a strong association with the National Parks and Wildlife Service (Office of Environment and Heritage) and Waterfall Springs Wildlife Sanctuary.
+We are an Incorporated group with the Department of Fair Trading and have over 100 members, our own Constitution and an Executive Committee.
 We are also a registered Bushcare group and have Tax-deductible donation status.

 Our aim is to increase the numbers of rock-wallabies by reducing threats to its survival and to create a better environment for the species to breed.
 Our groups objectives are to:

 - Provide support for and to foster public awareness of the Brush-tailed Rock-wallaby.

 - Assist with special projects selected by the group in consultation with the National Parks and Wildlife Service and/or other groups.

 - Support the effective conservation of native flora and fauna.